This information is to guide homeowners, builders and developers in the correct disposal of foul and surface waters to reduce any risk of flooding.

 Foul water that drains to the public foul sewers eventually arrives at the Bellozanne sewage treatment works for processing.
 At Bonne Nuit there is a similar, but much smaller plant.
 Some properties, mainly in the rural areas where there are no public sewers, drain to private drainage systems such as septic tank and soakaway systems or tight tanks (cesspools) and may only be able to connect by the installation of a private pumping system.
 The Transport and Technical Services department can offer advice on these systems and the nearest connection point for your property.

-If you are unsure as to how your property drains or which connection has been provided, please contact the Transport and Technical Services department for advice.
+If you are unsure as to how your property drains or which connection has been provided, contact the Transport and Technical Services department for advice.

 New drains and private sewers

 All new drains and private sewers within the private boundary are required to be constructed in accordance with the Building Bye-Laws (Jersey) 2007 and Building Regulations Approved Document H, 2002.
 Applications for work in connection with a private drainage system should complete form B5.
-Please contact the Environment department for further details.
+Contact the Environment department for further details.

 Where larger developments are proposed, the Transport and Technical Services department may require the developer to fund an upgrade of the nearby sewer system and/or the downstream public pumping station.
 If the site previously drained to a ‘combined’ sewer then it will be a required that the new development must be provided with separate foul and surface water drainage.